t0pth4t/iwishiknewbefore/source/_posts/book-reports.md

 # The Denial of Death
 - Remember nothing from this
+- On re-listen
+    - book is very dense and so far offers nothing of interest.
+Focus on what sounds to me like ancient views on psychology in the vein of Freud.
+Spends a significant amount of time talking about childhood "anality" for example.

 # FREE: The Future of a Radical Price
 - How free products can become  successes